cjdbarlow/Part-One/physiology_of_vomiting.md

 ##Process of vomiting
-Vomiting consists of a set of processes coordinated by the **vomit centre** in the medulla oblongata, which are occur when activated by the above stimuli:
+Vomiting consists of a set of processes coordinated by the **vomit centre** in the medulla oblongata, and is divided into three phases:
+* **Pre-ejection phase**
     * Prodromal nausea
     * Salivation
+    * Retrograde intestinal contraction which forces intestinal contents into the stomach
+* **Retching Phase**
     * Deep inspiration and breath-holding to splint the chest
     * Epiglottic closure
     * Elevation of the soft palate (prevents nasal soiling)
+* **Expulsive phase**
     * Relaxation of oesophageal sphincters
-* Retrograde intestinal contraction which forces intestinal contents into the stomach
+    * Pyloric contraction
     * Violent contraction of the diaphragm and abdominal muscles

 ---